berlino/berlino.github.io/_pages/about.md

 ## Personal Milestones:

-* **Epoch 4**: Transformers are everywhere, wondering how latent structures can still be useful somehow...
+* **Epoch 4**: :confused:  Transformers are everywhere, wondering how latent structures can still be useful somehow...
-* **Epoch 3**: maybe structured prediction is not required as we already have good end-to-end systems?
+* **Epoch 3**: :star_struck:  maybe structured prediction is not required as we already have good end-to-end systems?
 But latent structures can help!
-* **Epoch 2**: structured prediction is interesting, I can play with DL and fancy structures!
+* **Epoch 2**: :smile_cat:   structured prediction is interesting, I can play with DL and fancy structures!
-* **Epoch 1**: everyone is doing DL for NLP, so I should follow (though I do not understand why they work so well)
+* **Epoch 1**: :expressionless:	 everyone is doing DL for NLP, so I should follow (though I do not understand why they work so well)
-* **Epoch 0**: intrigued by rule/grammar-based parsing systems (and also SMT), wish I could do something related
+* **Epoch 0**: :star_struck:   intrigued by rule/grammar-based parsing systems (and also SMT), wish I could do something related

 ## Education